NeverWL/text-saver/README.md

-# Multilingual Text Saver Microservice
+# Text Saver Microservice

-This microservice allows clients to save and retrieve user-specific lists of words extracted from images.
+This microservice allows clients to save and retrieve user-specific text.
 It communicates over a **ZeroMQ socket** and stores data in **Google Firestore** using the Firebase Admin SDK.

 ---